Berks Opioid Settlement Funds

 Reading Hospital Center of Excellence

-Project description: Expand the availability of Center of Excellence established and primarily available to individuals covered under Pennsylvania Medical Assistance.
-This program assists individuals with an OUD by coordinating their care: with finding treatment, medical care, and referral to social service providers and removing barriers for wellness.
+Project description: Expand the availability of Center of Excellence established for and primarily available to individuals covered under Pennsylvania Medical Assistance.
+This program assists individuals with an OUD by coordinating their care with finding treatment, medical care, and referral to social service providers and removing barriers for wellness.

 Contingency Management

-Project description: The Use of Contingency Management and Harm Reduction for individuals with an opioid use disorder.
-Funds to be used for appropriate comprehensive training in these two areas as well as the resources for incentives to be used with clients receiving contingency management model of treatment.
+Project description: The use of Contingency Management and Harm Reduction for individuals with an opioid use disorder.
+Funds to be used for appropriate comprehensive training in these two areas, as well as for incentives to be used with clients receiving contingency management model of treatment.

 The Bridge™ Device